Surgery of real symplectic fourfolds and Welschinger invariants: Introduction

-Observe that the change of variable $(x,y,z)\mapsto (ix,iy,iz)$ of $\C^3$ provides another real structure $\tau'$ on $(Q,\omega_0)$ that coincide with $\widetilde \tau$ at infinity.
-As a consequence, one can modify the real structure of $X_\R$ in $V$ so that $V$ now becomes equivariantly symplectomorphic to a bounded open subset of the real affine quadric in $\C^3$ with equation
+Observe that the automorphism $(x,y,z)\mapsto (-x,-y,-z)$ of $\C^3$ provides another real structure $\tau'$ on $(Q,\omega_Q)$ that coincide with $\tau$ at infinity, and for which $S_Q$ remains globally invariant.
+As a consequence, one can modify the symplectic and real structure of $X_\R$ in $V$ so that $V$ now becomes equivariantly symplectomorphic to a bounded open subset of the real affine quadric in $\C^3$ with equation

-The resulting real symplectic manifold $Y_\R$ is called the \emph{real surgery of $X_\R$ along $S$}.
-We refer to Section \ref{sec:real surg} for more details about real surgeries along real Lagrangian spheres.
-Note that $X_\R$ and $Y_\R$ have the same underlying smooth manifold.
+The resulting real symplectic manifold $Y_\R$ is called a \emph{surgery of $X_\R$ along $S$}.
+From this local description, we see that (with the convention that $\chi(\emptyset)=0$)

+and that the class $[S]$ in $H_2(X;\Z)$ is $\tau_X$-anti-invariant if and only if it is $\tau_Y$-invariant (in which case we have $\chi(\R Y)=\chi(\R X)+ 2$).
+Note that $X_\R$ and $Y_\R$ have the same underlying smooth manifold, and that $Y_\R$ only depends, up to deformation, on $X_\R$ and on the class realized by $S$ in $H_2(X;\Z)$.
+Since we are interested in this paper in invariants under deformation of real symplectic manifolds, we say that $Y_\R$ is \emph{the} surgery of $X_\R$ along $S$ rather than \emph{a} surgery.

 The two above real quadrics can be put into the real family $Q_t$ of quadrics with equation